-When first researching Costa Rica, Monteverde was ALWAYS a top destination in any search.
+When first researching Costa Rica for our honeymoon Monteverde was ALWAYS a top destination in any search.
 And I can totally see why!
 We had a fabulous time here!
-To start, here’s the kinda kooky backstory to this paradise in the clouds.
+To start, here’s the kinda kooky backstory to this paradise in the clouds:

-Interesting sidenote: One of these Quaker founders recently passed away and I found this article while planning our trip to Monteverde.
+Interesting sidenote: One of the Quaker founders recently passed away and I found this article while planning our trip to Monteverde.

 What do Quakers have to do with anything?
 Well, this Quaker community was the first one to establish any sort of protected habitat in the area and they are still heavily involved in environmental activism.
 Without this forest, there would be no tourism here.